Michael-Orange/Shelly_Collector_FP/replit.md

   - Samples only written if no other write in that minute (anti-duplication)
 - Maximum one entry per minute per channel

 **Rationale**: This approach drastically reduces write volume (and Replit costs) while preserving all critical information: pump starts, stops, significant power variations, AND regular baseline samples for trend analysis.
-Example: 0W→450W→449W→451W→0W logs start (≈450W) and end (0W), plus periodic samples if interval aligns.
+The hysteresis protection prevents spurious stop/start cycles from sensor noise.
+Example: Pump running at 430W receives erratic 0W reading at 10:33, but continues at 435W at 10:34 → hysteresis prevents false stop entry, only real stops (2+ consecutive minutes at 0W) are logged.

 ## State Management
 **In-memory channel state tracking** using Python dictionaries: